-- In garage parking, characteristics of a preferential location include a parking deck level near the access and proximity to a building elevator. - For surface parking, characteristics of a preferential location include proximity to the building entrance and covered parking when possible. - The number of designated stalls must be scaled to meet the demand. - Approved users of such stalls should be provided with permit tags, showing their eligibility. - Spaces must be monitored regularly (at least 3x/week) to ensure correct usage.
+- The number of designated stalls must be scaled to meet the demand. - Approved users of such stalls should be provided with permit tags, showing their eligibility. - Spaces must be monitored regularly (at least 3x/week) to ensure correct usage.

 Designation of preferred parking offers visible encouragement of HOV commuting, adds convenience for users and provides a visible, consistent location for users to meet their carpool/vanpool.